 Qualified Jobs Incentive Tax Credit Award Recipients

-- The recommended term of the tax incentive agreement is ten years, and GE has indicated that it will commit to maintaining the new jobs in Rhode Island for at least the twelve years required.
+- The recommended term of the tax incentive agreement is ten years, and GEV has indicated that it will commit to maintaining the new jobs in Rhode Island for at least the twelve years as required.

-- Based on a third-party analysis, over the twelve-year period, Rhode Island is projected to realize a net increase of nearly $7.4 million in personal income, sales, and business corporation taxes resulting from 100 new hires, as well as an increase of $18.5 million in Rhode Island’s annual GDP starting in 2019 attributed to GE’s ongoing operations.
+- Based on a third-party analysis, over the twelve-year period, Rhode Island is projected to realize a net increase of $3.5 million in personal income, sales, and business corporation taxes resulting from the new hires, as well as an increase of $13.67 million in Rhode Island’s annual GDP once the new hires are in place.

 This does not include the value of the state income taxes generated over 10 years by the new incentivized jobs created by GEV, as those income taxes will be offset by the tax credit paid to the company under the Act.

 Associated Press: UK-based wind company picks Rhode Island for US headquarters